-In addition to a general section, the 2019 Drug Report offers analyses on antibiotics and clinically relevant drug combinations.
+Along with a general section, the 2020 Drug Report offers analyses of medication for Spitex patients as well as psychostimulants.
 With its report, Helsana is ensuring greater transparency in the healthcare sector, and thus helping to improve the care that our customers receive.

-The report contains assessments of market trends based on our own (anonymised) statement data and provides a representative picture of the number of recipients of medication and the resulting costs.
-We also provide an in-depth analysis of selected indications and medication groups.
-The focus falls on the transparent representation of real trends.
+The report contains assessments of market trends based on Helsana’s anonymised invoice data and provides a representative picture of the number of recipients of medication and the resulting costs.
+It also provides an in-depth analysis of selected indications and medication groups.
+The primary focus is on the transparent representation of real trends.

 The report is in German.
 The preface and summary are available in English, German and French.